I. OBJECTIVE & PURPOSE

 The obligations of sponsoring entities under this Regulation are as follows:

 - Securing Auxiliary Aids or Services.
 The University unit or department sponsoring a program, event or activity, is responsible for securing necessary auxiliary aids, services or reasonable accommodations for qualified students, faculty or staff with disabilities or third party visitors with disabilities to effectively participate in offerings at the University venue.
 The most common request for an auxiliary aid or service is a request for a sign language interpreter, or other auxiliary aid or service, for the Deaf or Hard of Hearing.
-The University's Disability Resource Center (DRC) is the University office that coordinates providing auxiliary aids and services to the Deaf and Hard of Hearing; therefore, any department or unit needing to provide an auxiliary aid or service or other reasonable accommodation to a qualified individual with a disability or a third party visitor with a disability, should contact the DRC to seek assistance.
-In the event the DRC is not able to provide the requested auxiliary aid, service or reasonable accommodation for a qualified student, faculty or staff member with a disability or a third party visitor with a disability, the DRC will work in conjunction with the University's Office of ADA Compliance to determine how to address the request for an auxiliary aid or service or request for a reasonable accommodation.
+The University's Student Accessibility Services (SAS) is the University office that coordinates providing auxiliary aids and services to the Deaf and Hard of Hearing; therefore, any department or unit needing to provide an auxiliary aid or service or other reasonable accommodation to a qualified individual with a disability or a third party visitor with a disability, should contact the SAS to seek assistance.
+In the event the SAS is not able to provide the requested auxiliary aid, service or reasonable accommodation for a qualified student, faculty or staff member with a disability or a third party visitor with a disability, the SAS will work in conjunction with the University's Office of ADA Compliance to determine how to address the request for an auxiliary aid or service or request for a reasonable accommodation.

 - In the event the University is unable to provide the specifically requested auxiliary aid or accommodation, it will work to provide a reasonable alternative auxiliary aid, service or reasonable accommodation to allow the requesting individual to effectively participate in the program or activity held at a University venue.